InformaticsMatters/squonk2-data-manager-job-tester/README.rst

-When running nextflow jobs ``jote`` writes a ``nextflow.config`` to the test's simulated project directory prior to executing the command, and this is the curent-workign directory when the test starts.
+When running nextflow jobs ``jote`` writes a ``nextflow.config`` to the test's simulated project directory prior to executing the command, and this is the current-working directory when the test starts.
 ``jote`` *will not* let you have a nextflow config in your home directory as any settings found there would be merged with the file ``jote`` writes, potentially disturbing the execution behaviour.